AyeshaUllah/UnixGreenhouse/JOURNAL.md

 ## Journal 2
 ### 02/05/2024
-Raebaa and I visited the STEM Center after class to borrow a Raspberry Pi and work on it.
+Raeeba and Janna visited the STEM Center after class to borrow a Raspberry Pi and work on it.
 We installed Raspberry Pi OS and flashed the SD card with the 32-bit OS.
 In the setup settings, we enabled SSH connection and connected to the school Wi-Fi network.
 However, we could not do more since Raeeba is not feeling well